sahanpinavida/tester04/README.md

 A simple web-based calculator that performs basic arithmetic operations on numbers up to 6 digits.
 Built with HTML, CSS, and vanilla JavaScript with no external frameworks or dependencies.

+The application runs entirely client-side with no backend requirements, making it easy to deploy on any static hosting service such as GitHub Pages, Netlify, or a simple web server.

 ## Features

 - Addition and subtraction operations